ausilianapoli/Euro-Checksum/README.md

 - *the sum is: 6+5+2+1+6+0+2+9+6+2+8+5=52 -> 5+2=7*
 - *the obtained root coincides with the control code.*

-Tables of control codes at (Wikipedia page)[https://en.wikipedia.org/wiki/Euro_banknotes].
+Tables of control codes at [Wikipedia page](https://en.wikipedia.org/wiki/Euro_banknotes).